Fanfic / Hope for the Heartless

 - Cool Horse: Mitternacht, Avalina's faithful mount.
 He is a black Friesian that was originally the mount of a great knight (who happened to be Avalina's maternal uncle).
 When the knight was killed in combat, the horse became furious with grief, allowing no-one to ride him before Avalina.
 He's very protective of her and strong-willed, being the first known horse that hasn't lost its sanity for being near the Horned King for so long.
 He can even give humbling looks to the lich and scare away the spirit of Arawn from tormenting Avalina's dreams.

-- The Corruption: Avalina describes hatred this way while she withers under the Horned King's weeks lasting anger towards her.
-She says that it's the only emotion that doesn't need a living heart to stem from, being a demon of its own right.
+- The Corruption: Avalina describes hatred this way while she withers under the Horned King's anger toward her.
+She says that it's the only emotion that doesn't need a living heart to stem from and is a demon of its own right.

 It could hardly even be called an emotion, this thing called Hate.
 It was more like a demon that took hold of you and consumed you from the inside out, leaving no room in your heart for anything else, until it eventually destroyed you.
 Your mind was not your own, given over to this demonic presence that mangled and devoured all it touched with as little effort as water freezing.
 Hate was impossible to control.
 The host was not the master.
 Rather, it was the opposite.
 There was nothing one could not do while under the influence of this malicious, wicked feeling.
 There was also nothing one could do of themselves unless Hate allowed them to do so.